-1.36 Female Islamic Dress.
+1.37 Female Islamic Dress.

 - a.
 Hijab.
-Hijabs for women of the Islamic faith are to be white in colour when wearing RAN service dress uniform and black when worn with DPNU.
-The hijab is to be worn under the hat applicable to the associated service uniform.
-Initial procurements costs of these items will be reimbursed to the member upon their application, through their Divisional Staff, to the Navy Uniforms section.
-Subsequent and ongoing maintenance and replacement of these items will be at the member's own expense through the utilisation of UA. - b.
+Women of the Islamic faith may choose to be issued the white Hijab for wearing with the RAN service dress uniform and the black Hijab for wearing with MMPU.
+The Hijab is to be worn under the hat applicable to the associated service uniform.
+Following the Initial Issue of these garments, subsequent and ongoing maintenance and replacement will be at the member's own expense through the utilisation of UA - b.
 Smock.
 In accordance with guidance for Islamic female clothing, a smock may be worn by female members with uniform dress S/W6 and S/W7 in lieu of the fitted RAN white female shirt.
 As the smock is not to be tucked into the slacks it is to be of adequate length to cover a women's hip area.
-The initial issue of the smocks will be provided at Commonwealth expense with future replacements to be paid for by the member utilising UA.
+The initial issue of the smocks will be provided at Commonwealth expense with future replacements to be paid for by the member utilising Military salary.
 The replacement cost of the smock will be the same as the standard female white shirt in the Defence Transaction Processor price list.
 Application for the procurement of a smock in the first instance should be made by the member or their Divisional Staff through the member's local clothing store to the Navy Uniforms section.
 Navy Uniforms will arrange for the manufacture of this clothing item through the member's local ADF clothing store. - c.
 Long Sleeve Military Shirt.
-If female Islamic members choose not to wear the smock they may be issued with white long sleeve military shirts in lieu of their white short sleeve military shirt entitlement; unlike the smock the long sleeve military shirt is to be tucked into the slacks. - d.
+If women of the Islamic faith choose not to wear the smock, they may be issued with white long sleeve military shirts in lieu of their white short sleeve military shirt entitlement; unlike the smock, the long sleeve military shirt is to be tucked into the slacks. - d.
 Swimwear.
 Full body swimwear for women of the Islamic faith must be black or navy blue in colour with no embellishments and minimal motifs.
 Initial procurements costs will be reimbursed to the member upon their application, through their Divisional Staff, to the Navy Uniforms section.
-Subsequent and ongoing maintenance and replacement will be at the member's own expense through the utilisation of UA.
+Subsequent and ongoing maintenance and replacement will be at the member's own expense through the utilisation of UA. - e.
+Physical Training Attire.
+Women of the Islamic faith may choose to be issued with physical training shirts and shorts or pants.
+Following the Initial Issue of these modesty garments, subsequent and ongoing maintenance and replacement will be at the member's own expense through the utilisation of UA. - f.
+Patka.
+The Patka is a square piece of cloth worn by personnel of the Sikh community that is tied over the top of the head to keep hair neat and tidy.
+The Patka will supplement the suite of religious garments held within RAN inventory.
+The Patka provides the RAN with an alternate item that can be worn when in the field and/or the wearing of a Turban is not practical